HMAHD/devops-challenge-solution/README.md

 ## 🌟 Overview

-Welcome to our cloud-native multi-service deployment project!
-This repository contains everything you need to set up a robust, scalable web infrastructure on AWS using Docker, Nginx, and modern DevOps practices.
+This repository contains all the resources required to deploy a robust and scalable web infrastructure on AWS using Docker, Nginx, and modern DevOps practices.

 ![Architecture Diagram](./Assets/architecture_diagram.png)